Lim-Pendé

 Lim-Pendé is a prefecture in Central African Republic.
-In 2022, the prefecture had a population of around 442,151.
+In 2024, the prefecture had a population of around 469,545 inhabitants.
 The size of Lim-Pendé is 13,210 km2.
 Paoua is the capital of the prefecture.

 History

-Lim-Pendé was created on 10 December 2020.
-Previously it was part of Ouham-Pende.
+Previously all of its territories were part of Ouham-Pende, Lim-Pendé was created on 10 December 2020.

 Administration

 Lim-Pendé is divided into five sub-prefectures and 14 communes: